Iris latifolia

 The plant produces two or three deep purple flowers with yellow marks in the center of the lower petals.
-Flowers have six tepals and are 12–13 cm in diameter.
-Leaves are stiff and sword-shaped, approximately 60 cm long, and dark green to teal in color.
+Flowers have six tepals and are in diameter.
+Leaves are stiff and sword-shaped, approximately long, and dark green to teal in color.
 Leaves begin growth in early spring, before the snow has entirely melted.
 It is a bulbous iris, as opposed to a rhizomatous iris.
-The bulb has a thin, dark brown skin and grows 10–15 cm deep in the ground.
+The bulb has a thin, dark brown skin and grows deep in the ground.